 47. Priority Character Meet & Greets at the Magic Kingdom.
-Tiana, Rapunzel, Merida, Cinderella, Elena of Avalor, Tinkerbell, Jesse, Stitch, Wendy & Peter Pan, Magician Mickey Mouse (he talks), and the fairy Godmother are characters that are only at the Magic Kingdom.
+Tiana, Rapunzel, Merida, Cinderella, Elena of Avalor, Tinkerbell, Stitch, Peter Pan, Magician Mickey Mouse, and the Fairy Godmother are characters that are only at the Magic Kingdom.
 You can see Cinderella and the Fairy Godmother at 1900 Park Fair lunch or dinner as well.

 48. Get a haircut.
 Everyone, not just little ones can get a haircut at the Harmony Barbershop for about $20.

 49. Ride the Rails.
 Save your feet and ride the Walt Disney World Railroad.
 The train stops at the Main Street Station, Adventureland, and the Storybook Circus.
 You can also rest a little on the train by riding a few times around the park.
 Ride while you can the Walt Disney Railroad will not be running for a lengthy refurbishment starting December 2018.
 Starting December 2018 you can get some neat photos with the engine at the Main Street Station.

-50. During parades get down Main Street through the gift shops.
+50. During parade get down Main Street through the gift shops.
 Start at the Emporium and you can walk all the way through to Casey’s Corner missing all the crowds.
 Plus, it is air conditioned!

 51. Plan at least 2 days to fully explore the Magic Kingdom.
 Magic Kingdom has so many things to do and see that trying to conquer the park in one day is really hard.

 52. Best Fireworks Spot.
 If it is your first time watching, watch in front of the castle on the right side, nearest to Tomorrowland.
 You get to see Tinkerbell fly!

 53. Ride Popular Rides during the Happily Ever After Fireworks.
 Since most people are watching the fireworks, ride wait times drop significantly.